Startup Gov gives every entrepreneur a voice to government to create the conditions necessary for entrepreneurial

 On July 27th from 1-2 ET, Startup Canada hosted an intimate roundtable featuring the Co-Chairs of the All-Party Entrepreneur Caucus, Startup Canada Community Leaders, and key Startup Canada ecosystem support partners.
 This roundtable provided a vehicle for Parliamentarians to hear directly from entrepreneurs so stronger partnerships can blossom at the grassroots.
 Watch some highlights from the events below.

-During the summer of 2021, Startup Canada will hold a session featuring MP Ali Ehsassi, Parliamentary Secretary to the Minister of Innovation, Science and Industry (Innovation and Industry), and MP Rachel Bendayan, Parliamentary Secretary to the Minister of Small Business, Export Promotion, and International Trade to help entrepreneurs understand the Federal Budget, components that are intended to support their growth, and a mechanism for entrepreneurs to provide feedback on additional support required.
-The topics may include:
+Startup Canada held a session featuring MP Ali Ehsassi, Parliamentary Secretary to the Minister of Innovation, Science and Industry (Innovation and Industry), and MP Rachel Bendayan, Parliamentary Secretary to the Minister of Small Business, Export Promotion, and International Trade to help entrepreneurs understand the Federal Budget, components that are intended to support their growth, and a mechanism for entrepreneurs to provide feedback on additional support required.
+The topics included:

 Startup Canada Community members will meet and discuss what key aspects they would like to see the federal government do to better support them.
 Two additional sessions will be offered in both French and English to Startup Canada general community members.
 The notes and key recommendations will be packaged and sent to their local MP and used for federal and in ongoing federal meetings.
 Please note that in 2022 we will be hosting monthly sessions to learn more about the key areas community leaders would like to see the federal and provincial governments do to better support them.

 During Small Business Week, Startup Canada will host a series of events s focusing on various themes, such as women’s perspectives, innovation, e-commerce and trade, rural entrepreneurship and inclusive communities, and examining how we can create a more supportive environment (policy recommendations for all levels of government) for entrepreneurs and small business owners to succeed post-pandemic and beyond.
 Perspectives from Canada’s 5 regions will be covered during the sessions.